Low-complexity art: Overview

 While low-complexity art does not require a priori restrictions of the description size, the basic ideas are related to the size-restricted intro categories of the demoscene, where very short computer programs are used to generate pleasing graphical and musical output.
 Very small (usually C) programs that create music have been written: the style of this music has come to be called "bytebeat".

 The larger context

-The larger context provided by the histories of both art and science suggests that low-complexity art will continue to be a topic of growing interest.
-In respect to art history, the potential relevance of low-complexity art extends far beyond the minimalistic Renaissance encoding of beauty already cited in its literature.
-The idea of an intimate relationship between mathematical structure and visual appeal is one of the recurring themes of Western art and is prominent during several of its periods of fluorescence including that of dynastic Egypt; Greece of the classic era; the Renaissance (as already noted); and on into the Geometric abstraction of the 20th century, especially as practiced by Georges Vantongerloo and Max Bill.
+The idea of an intimate relationship between mathematical structure and visual appeal is one of the recurring themes of Western art and is prominent during several of its periods of fluorescence including that of dynastic Egypt; Greece of the classic era; the Renaissance (as already noted); and on into the geometric abstraction of the 20th century, especially as practiced by Georges Vantongerloo and Max Bill.

-In science and technology, low-complexity art may represent another case in which the relatively new discipline of computer science is able to shed fresh light on a disparate subject — an example being insights into the functioning of the genetic code garnered because of familiarity with issues already raised in the practice of software engineering.
-The topic of low-complexity art is expected to help foster a continued and fruitful interaction between the fields of computer science and aesthetics.
-Nor will the insights gained be purely qualitative; the formalizations on which low-complexity art is based are essentially quantitative.